- Hotel & Travel

 General Rules and Accepted Practices

-Successful abstracts exhibit what is generally accepted as good
+Successful abstracts exhibit what is generally accepted as good scientific communication.
+The following guidelines specify all aspects of how a good abstract is written.

 The Title is informative; it is neither too long nor too short, and it does not oversell or sensationalize the content of the presentation.